Kartik-3004/PETALface/README.md

 <p align="center" width="100%">
   <img src='docs/static/images/petalface.png'>
 </p>
-Overview of the proposed PETALface approach: We include an additional trainable module in linear layers present in attention layers and the final feature projection MLP.
+Overview of the proposed PETAL<i>face</i> approach: We include an additional trainable module in linear layers present in attention layers and the final feature projection MLP.
 The trainable module is highlighted on the right.
 Specifically, we add two LoRA layers, where the weightage α is decided based on the input-image quality, computed using an off-the-shelf image quality assessment network (IQA).

 # :rocket: News
 - [12/09/2025] 🔥 We release PETAL*face*.